Financial Aid Changes in 2026-27

 Frequently Asked Questions (FAQs)

-What is changing with graduate student loans?
+- What changed with graduate student loans?

-Will I still be able to get student loans to finance my graduate education?
+- Will I still be able to get student loans to finance my graduate education?

-Will these new private loans be more expensive than the Federal Graduate PLUS Loans?
+- Will these new private loans be more expensive than the Federal Graduate PLUS Loans?

-NOTE: If you wish to be proactive, you should check your credit health.
-You can do this by going to AnnualCreditReport.com and requesting your free credit reports from Transunion, Experian and Equifax.
+NOTE: If you have not done so already, it is recommended to check your credit record health.
+This can be done by visiting AnnualCreditReport.com and requesting your free credit reports from Transunion, Experian and Equifax.- When will the loan options be available?

-Will these loans be available to both new and returning students?
+- Will these loans be available to both new and returning students?

 Yes.
 Both new graduate students enrolling for the first time and continuing students will continue to have access to private loan options.

-What if I already rely on Graduate PLUS Loans to cover my costs?
+- What if I already rely on Graduate PLUS Loans to cover my costs?

-If you are currently using Graduate PLUS Loans, there is a legacy opportunity.
-You will be able to continue borrowing through the program until it officially sunsets on June 30, 2029.
+You will be able to continue borrowing through the program until it officially sunsets on June 30, 2029.- What methodology will the university use to vet lenders?

-Where can I get updates and ask questions?
+- Where can I get updates and ask questions?

-What happens if I reach the maximum borrowing limit?
+- What happens if I reach the maximum borrowing limit?

 If a student reaches the maximum borrowing limit set by a private lender, they will not be able to borrow additional funds through that specific loan program.
 However, the university’s financial aid office will work with the students to explore other available options, which may include:

-• Additional private loan programs from other participating lenders
+- Additional private loan programs from other participating lenders

-• Employer tuition support programs
+- Employer tuition support programs

-• Extended payment plans
+- Extended payment plans